selfrefactor/rambda/files/NEXT_VERSION_CHECKLIST.md

+This is major revamp of `Rambda` library:

+- `R.piped` is the recommended method for TypeScript chaining.
+- All methods should be useful to work inside `R.piped` chain.
+If method doesn't have clear use case inside `R.piped`, it is removed as part of this revamp.
+- There will be only one way to use each method.
+For example, `R.add` can be used only with `R.add(1)(2)`, i.e. it doesn't support `R.add(1, 2)`.
+This helps with testing and also with TypeScript definitions.
+This aligns with TypeScript focused approach of this library.
+- Confusing methods are removed.
+For example, `R.cond` and `R.ifElse` are removed as their usage inside `R.piped` makes the whole chain less readable.
+Such logic should be part of your codebase, not part of external library.

 - Optimize many methods to better work in TypeScript context with `R.pipe/R.compose`.
 The focus was passing objects through the `pipe/compose` chain.